 ● To explore this game's code, just right-click this page and then click on "View Page Source" (in Firefox browsers - other browsers are similar.

-● To access this game's image files, just click here.
+● To download this game's image files, click here.

-● To access this game's sound files, just click here.
+● To download this game's sound files, click here.

 ● The button and canvas (board) click sounds were constructed in Audacity 2.1.0.
 They work in Edge, Firefox, Chrome, Opera, and Slimjet browsers, but not in Internet Explorer.
 In order to get these .wav sound files to work in Firefox, I had to make sure they were exported at 48kHz rather than at Audacity's default 44.1kHz.